Siad Barre: Seizure of power

 On 15 October 1969, President Abdirashid Shermake was assassinated in Las Anod by a policeman whilst touring a drought stricken area of northern Somalia.
 At the time, Prime Minister Egal was on a state visit to the United States, and was in Las Vegas when the assassination was conveyed to him.
 Fearing that he would lose his position, he returned to Somalia to nominate a new successor.
 Several members of the parliament recommended that a candidate belonging to the same sub-clan as the assassinated president should inherit the post.
-It was suggested that Haji Muse Bogor, a Mogadishu businessman and close relative of the assassinated president, be elected, methodology that opposed the very constitution of the newly founded State.
+It was suggested that Haji Muse Bogor, a Mogadishu businessman and close relative of the assassinated president, be elected, methodology that opposed the very constitution of the newly founded state.
 Others members simply sold their votes to the highest bidder.
 As a result, a bidding war was initiated where corrupt candidates were bidding on the price of the presidency.
 Not surprisingly, Haji Muse Bogor was leading the group with a payment of 55,000 Somali shillings (approximately £4,000).
 In the eyes of the public, the subsequent days after the assassination of the president displayed total chaos.
-There were rumours that that the military would intervene to put a halt to this apparent degeneration.
+There were rumours that the military would intervene to put a halt to this apparent degeneration.
 The majority were hopeful to see these rumours bear fruit, as the support they had for the venal government was diminishing by the hour.
 In the early hours of 21 October 1969, when the members of the parliament finally decided to present the presidency to the highest bidder, Haji Muse Bogor, military troops aided by armored cars in the major cities of Somalia to occupy key positions.
 Before the crack of dawn, all the members of parliament, several politicians linked to tribal chiefs or foreign interests were arrested by the police, headed by General Jama Ali Korshel, backed the takeover and somehow played a subordinate role in the coup.